franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 ### gatsby-plugin-typescript

-I did not made any special configurations to this plugin.
+I did not make any special configurations to this plugin.

 ### gatsby-plugin-graphql-codegen